spotDL/spotify-downloader/CONTRIBUTING.md

         - spotDL v2 was far more feature rich than v3, what did 99% of users use spotDL for?
 To download songs. spotDL v3 got rid of all the additional, 'nice-to-have' features and focused solely on downloading songs.
-Some might even say that it's under-featured, we can't really argue with that, but we have no intensions of changing that.
+Some might even say that it's under-featured, we can't really argue with that, but we have no intentions of changing that.